grrrr/nsgt/README.md

 * Variable-Q scale with a frequency offset parameter, which can be seen in [Schörkhuber et al. 2014](https://www.researchgate.net/publication/274009051_A_Matlab_Toolbox_for_Efficient_Perfect_Reconstruction_Time-Frequency_Transforms_with_Log-Frequency_Resolution) and [Huang et al. 2015](https://www.researchgate.net/publication/292361602_A_Real-Time_Variable-Q_Non-Stationary_Gabor_Transform_for_Pitch_Shifting)
 * Minimum slice length suggestion for a given frequency scale

+This is the standalone version of the sliCQ transform used in https://github.com/sevagh/xumx-sliCQ

 ## STFT vs. sliCQ spectrogram

 The NSGT or sliCQ allow for nonuniform time-frequency resolution.
 Following the example of the constant-Q transform, music can be analyzed by maintaining a constant-Q center frequency to frequency resolution ratio per bin, to have high frequency resolution at low frequencies and high time resolution at high frequencies.